keglosson/stac-spec/overview.md

 shares the fields described in their parent Collection.
 Collection entities can be used just like Catalog entities to provide structure, as they provide all the same options for linking and organizing.

-But what *should* go in a Collection, versus just in a Catalog?
-A Collection will generally consist of a set of assets that are defined with the same properties and share higher level metadata.
-In the satellite world these would typically all come from the same sensor or constellation.
-It corresponds directly to what others call a "dataset series" (ESA, ISO 19115), "collection" (CNES, NASA), and "dataset" (JAXA, DCAT).
-So if all your Items have the same properties, they probably belong in the same Collection.
-But the construct is deliberately flexible, as there may be good reasons to break the recommendation.

-Catalogs in turn are used for two main things:

-- Split overly large collections into groups
-- Group collections into a catalog of Collections (e.g. as entry point for navigation to several Collections).

-The first case allows users to browse down into the Items of large collections.
-A collection like Landsat usually would start with path and row Catalogs to group by geography, and then year, month and day groups to enable deeper grouping.
-[Dynamic catalogs](best-practices.md#dynamic-catalogs) can provide multiple grouping paths, serving as a sort of faceted search.

-The second case is used when one wants to represent diverse data in a single place.
-If an organization has an internal catalog with Landsat 8, Sentinel 2, NAIP data and several commercial imagery providers then they'd have a root Catalog that would link to a number of different Collections.

-So in conclusion it's best to use Collections for what you want user to find as starting point, and then Catalogs are just for structuring and grouping the data.
-Future work includes a mechanism to actually search Collection-level data, hopefully in concert with other specifications.

 ## Catalog Overview